Wright Expert IntervieW

 Let’s take the wood parts first.
 The straight wooden airframe parts and the propellers were made from spruce.
 This wood is very light but very strong, but it doesn’t bend well.
 So the bent wooden parts were made from ash.
 This is a slightly heavier wood than spruce and it’s just as strong, but it’s easy to bend.
 There was also a little bit of boxwood in the Flyer.
 Boxwood is an extremely heavy and dense wood that was used to make roller skates in the early 1900s.
 The Wrights bought boxwood roller skate wheels and machined them to make the pulleys they needed for the Flyer control system.

 The metal was mostly soft steel, such as the steel automobile bodies are made from.
 All the fittings, fasteners, straps, gussets, and the tubing that held the propeller shafts are made from this stuff.
 As you add carbon to steel, it gets harder and stronger.
 The 15-gauge bicycle spoke wire that was used to ring the Flyer was made from slightly harder (higher carbon content) steel.
 So were the gears in the engine and on the ends of the propeller shafts.
 When you add lots of carbon to steel, it gets hard enough to make tools.
 Consequently, it’s called tool steel.
 The crankshaft in the engine and the propeller shafts were made from tool steel.
 The links and rollers in the engine timing chain and the drive chains that turned the propellers were also tool steel, or close to it.
-The engine block was made an aluminum alloy to keep the Flyer as light as possible.
+The engine block was made from an aluminum alloy to keep the Flyer as light as possible.
 Most engines in 1903 were made from cast iron, which is very heavy.
 Aluminum is much lighter, but not as strong.
 So the Wrights used an alloy that was 92% aluminum and 8% copper – the copper made the aluminum harder and stronger.
 There was of course some copper in the magneto and electrical wiring that generated electrical sparks in the engine, and probably some brass in the instruments – anemometer, stopwatch, and tachometer – the Wrights carried on board.
 Finally, there was a tiny bit of platinum in the engine.
 The “points” of the electrical breakers in the combustion chambers were platinum.
 These points created sparks to ignite the gasoline when the breakers opened.
 Had they been made of steel or copper, the electrical sparks would have burned and corroded the surfaces.
 The sparks would have grown weaker.
 Platinum did not corrode and the sparks remained “hot.”

 The cloth that covered the wings and control surfaces was cotton muslin woven with over 200 threads per inch.
 This particular muslin was very popular in the Wrights time for making women’s undergarments because it was so finely woven and soft to the touch.
 The Wrights needed the fine weave to keep the wing covering as airtight as possible.
 They probably sealed the muslin with “canvas paint,” a solution of melted paraffin wax and gasoline.
 After you paint the solution on the cloth, the gasoline evaporates leaving the paraffin behind to seal any spaces between the cotton fibers.
 The sailors and fishermen around Kitty Hawk used this to make their boat sails airtight, and it would have been readily available to the Wright brothers.